Real Time Freight Events, Not Check Calls

 Show live shipment status to your customers.

 Every webhook event updates your tracking page instantly.
-Your customers see PICKED_UP, IN_TRANSIT, ARRIVED, and DELIVERED without refreshing.
+Your customers see pickup, linehaul, and delivery milestones land without refreshing.
 No polling lag.

 Automated exception handling